vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ## Manage project files in Peakboard Hub

 To see all the project files we uploaded to Peakboard Hub, we open Peakboard Hub and go to the *Files* tab.
-We're using Peakboard Hub Online here, but it works the same way in the on-prem version.
+We're using Peakboard Hub Online here, but it works the same way with the on-prem version.

 ![image](/assets/2025-09-09/010.png)